Laura’s in the back of a taxi when the alert comes, on her way to Lavender Town to talk to a ghost.

 Five unheard messages.

-He has just enough time to read that last, to register the words Zapdos and Vermilion and then his phone rings.
+He has just enough time to register the words Zapdos and Vermilion and then his phone rings.
 Daisy.

 He looks up at Elm.
 “Zapdos is attacking Vermilion.”